sammancoaching/website/_kata_descriptions/office_cleaner.md

 	=> Cleaned: 4

 ## Refactoring Kata
-There are several implementations you can use to practice Refactorings.
+There are several implementations you can use to practice refactoring in this repo: [Office Cleaning Robot Refactoring Kata](https://github.com/sammancoaching/OfficeCleaningRobot-Refactoring-Kata).

 ## Acknowlegements
 I learnt this exercise from Luca Minudel.
 It is quite similar to [Mars Rover]({% link _kata_descriptions/mars_rover.md %}).